Freight Class Codes Explained

 4. Liability

-Items deemed to be more liable to theft, damage, or the potential to perish will be assigned a higher freight class code.
-The more accountable drivers and operators are for the freight, the higher the cost to ship.
+Items deemed more liable to theft, damage, or the potential to perish will be assigned a higher freight class code.
+The more accountable drivers and operators are for the freight, the higher the shipping cost.

-Determining liability is also important for legal concerns related to who is responsible if something happens to shipment: shipper, carrier, broker?
+Determining liability is also essential for legal concerns related to who is responsible if something happens to the shipment: the shipper, carrier, or broker.
 It’s important to always check contracts before shipping to ensure that each party understands who is responsible and why.

 Example Freight Class Code Chart

-Knowing how to calculate freight class is important, but it can be helpful to have examples of what types of freight fit into certain freight classes.
-The following chart can be used as a general guideline for understanding where your shipment falls on the freight class chart.
+Knowing how to calculate freight class is essential, but it can be helpful to have examples of what types of freight fit into certain freight classes.
+The following chart can be a general guideline for understanding where your shipment falls on the freight class chart.

 Changes to Freight Classifications

-While this change, and others like it, may not make a huge overall impact, being aware of any changes could help avoid costly adjustments later.
 Shippers and carriers should note when the NMFC makes changes so they can adjust accordingly without any major disruptions.
+The NMFTA newsroom is a great resource to check periodically for updates.

 How Freight Class Codes Affect Trailer Selection

 If you are a carrier, it’s important to know which trailers are best for the class of freight being shipped.
-Some carriers may prefer to look at trailers for rent, especially if they’re not planning to ship certain freight on a regular basis.
+Some carriers may prefer to look at trailers for rent, especially if they’re not planning to ship specific freight regularly.
 If a carrier frequently moves the same kinds of freight, it’s worth looking into trailers for sale.

-Hale Trailer Brake and Wheel, Inc. has an extensive selection of trailers to choose from, whether you are renting or buying.
-Simply visit or contact one of our 12 trailer rental locations to speak with a knowledgeable representative who can help you navigate freight class code charts and choose the best trailer for your needs.
+Hale Trailer Brake and Wheel, Inc. has an extensive selection of trailers, whether you are renting or buying.
+Simply visit or contact one of our trailer rental locations to speak with a knowledgeable representative who can help you navigate freight class code charts and choose the best trailer for your needs.

 All the information on this website – https://www.haletrailer.com – is published in good faith and for general information purposes only.
 Hale Trailer Brake and Wheel does not make any warranties about the completeness, reliability and accuracy of this information.
 Any action you take upon the information you find on this website, is strictly at your own risk.
 Hale Trailer Brake and Wheel will not be liable for any losses and/or damages in connection with the use of our website.